Life-saving Things

 Parenting isn’t for the faint of heart.
 I look back with great fondness on the years when my children were young.
 We homeschooled, memorized Scripture, read, spanked, visited the library weekly, and were at church every time the doors were open.

-I had read all the parenting books I could get my hands on, so we could employ the latest greatest methods.
+I read all the parenting books I could get my hands on so we could employ the latest greatest methods.
 I breastfed, sleep-trained, and thought I had the corner market on mothering.
-But life, and our own flaws, have a way of catching up to us, don’t they?
+But life and human error have a way of catching up to us, don’t they?

-And our kids grow up to have hearts and minds of their very own.
-Who knew?
-Our children eventually get to choose how they interact with the world, with others, and with God too.
-Scripture sometimes gets tossed out in favor of worldly wisdom, and it is here in this very space that mamas cry all the tears over failed formulas and if-onlys.
-Children no longer within our control lead us to our knees, begging for salvation and the saving and the salvaging of what’s left of this damaged miry clay.
+Our kids grow up to have hearts and minds of their own, and our children eventually get to choose how they view with the world, others, and matters of faith.
+Hard-taught Scripture can get tossed out in favor of worldly wisdom, and it is here in this very space that mamas like me cry all the tears over failed formulas and a severe case of ‘if onlys’.
+Children no longer within our control can quickly lead us to our knees, begging for salvation, saving and the salvaging of what’s left of the damaged miry clay.

-As we near Mother’s Day, I can’t help but think of Saint Mary.
-The most holy and blessed mother of all, I wonder if she was ever plagued with self-doubt over decisions, or fraught with worry for her son’s future.
-Did she hang out with disappointment or ruminate when situations went awry?
+As we close in on Mother’s Day, I can’t help but think of Saint Mary.
+The most holy and blessed mother of all, yet I wonder if she was ever plagued with self-doubt, or fraught with worry for her son’s future.
+Did she hang with disappointment or ruminate when situations went awry?
 She was human after all.
-Did she falter in faith when Jesus chose the hardest, darkest path, and was she broken and poured out as Jesus was broken and poured out?
-Mary’s highest hopes were left longing, perhaps burdened with a weight of her own flaws too.
+Did she falter in faith when Jesus chose the hardest, darkest path; was she broken and poured out as her son was broken and poured out?
+Mary’s highest hopes left longing, perhaps even burdened with a weight of her own flaws too.

 We only see in part, but one day we will see clearly.
 1 Corinthians 3:12

-Mamas, let us look up together to behold the ne who holds our children in His ever-loving, ever-purposeful hands.
+Mamas, let’s look up together to behold the One who holds our children in His ever-loving, ever-purposeful hands.
 He holds us mamas too!

 A Year of Intentional Imperfection